max-kk/ajax-login-registration-modal-popup/readme.txt

 = VER 2.26 - 12/11/2025 =

-- Code review to improve overall security
+- Tested with WordPress version to 6.9
+- Tested with PHP 8.4 & tweaks
+- Spelling tweaks

 = VER 2.25 - 15/12/2024 =